DaoCloud/DaoCloud-docs/docs/en/docs/insight/faq/service-monitor.md

 cvm_sd_configs:
    [ - <cvm_sd_config> ... ]

-# After capturing the data, rewrite the corresponding label on the target through the relabel mechanism, and execute multiple relabel rules in sequence.
+# After capturing the data, rewrite the corresponding label on the target through the relabel mechanism, and run multiple relabel rules in sequence.
 # relabel_config See below for details.
 relabel_configs:
    [ - <relabel_config> ... ]

-# Before the data is captured and written, rewrite the value corresponding to the label through the relabel mechanism, and execute multiple relabel rules in sequence.
+# Before the data is captured and written, rewrite the value corresponding to the label through the relabel mechanism, and run multiple relabel rules in sequence.
 # relabel_config See below for details.
 metric_relabel_configs:
    [ - <relabel_config> ... ]